Arkpatill/Tail-Wind-Traders-Executive-Sales-and-Profit-Dashboards/README.md

-# Tailwind Traders Executive BI Dashboard
+# Tailwind Traders Executive Sales BI Dashboard

 This repository showcases a complete data-driven business intelligence solution for **Tailwind Traders**, built using Microsoft Power BI and Python.
 The goal was to transform raw sales and financial data into actionable insights for executive decision-making.